HOW TO GET THE BEST OUT OF YOUR ENGEL FIRE

 We hope you get as much enjoyment out of the fire as we do.
 It has certainly changed the way we cook and entertain.

-With the expertise of Michael Van de Elzen, we’ve put together the following pages to help you get the ‘ultimate’ out of the many different cooking methods the Engel offers.
+With the expertise of Michael Van de Elzen, we’ve put together the following information to help you get the ‘ultimate’ out of the many different cooking methods the Engel offers.
 Once the basics are in place, you’ll discover your own personal ways of preparing and serving the ‘best’ flavours that wood fired cooking can offer.
-If you’ve got any ‘tips and tricks’ that work well for you, please let us know so we can share with others.

 Before you cook on your Engel, fire it up first.
 You need to proof the oven and grill.
 Load it up with some dry wood and do a quick burn with the flue open (flue handle up).
 Once finished, lightly oil the grill bar with some cooking spray.